lee-junseok/Kaggle_IEEE_Fraud_Detection/README.md

 # Fraud_Transaction_Detection
-This is a small machine learning project to detect fraud transaction.
+This is a short machine learning project to detect fraud transaction.

 Transaction Data from the Kaggle Competition "IEEE Fraud Detection"